Deep Generative Modelling: A Comparative Review of VAEs, GANs, Normalizing Flows, Energy-Based and Autoregressive Models: Normalizing Flows

 Each transformation therefore must be sufficiently expressive while being easily invertible and have an efficient to compute Jacobian determinant.
 While restrictive, there have been a number of works which have introduced more powerful invertible functions (see Table \ref{tab:normalizing-flows}).
 Nevertheless, normalizing flow models are typically less parameter efficient than other generative models.

 One disadvantage of requiring transformations to be invertible is that the input dimension must be equal to the output dimension which makes deep models inefficient and difficult to train.
-A popular solution to this is to use a multi-scale architecture \cite{Dinh2016DensityEstimationUsing, Kingma2018GlowGenerativeFlow} (see Fig. \ref{fig:multiscale-flow}) which divides the process into a number of stages, at the end of each factoring out half of the remaining units which are treated immediately as outputs.
+A popular solution to this is to use a multi-scale architecture \cite{Dinh2016DensityEstimationUsing, Kingma2018GlowGenerativeFlow} (see Fig. \ref{fig:multiscale-flow}) which divides the process into a number of stages, at the end of each half of the remaining units are factored out and treated immediately as outputs.
 This allows latent variables to sequentially represent course to fine features and permits deeper architectures.